apiaryio/api-elements/docs/migration.md

 }
 ```

-The intent of the structure was that it represents an enumeration of north,
+The intent of the structure was that it represents an enumeration of `north`,
-east, south and west.
+`east`, `south` and `west`.
 As the enumerations do not include a `fixed` type
-attribute it represents an enumerations where any string is valid and not just
+attribute it represents an enumeration where any string is valid and not just
 the fixed values.
 This created a limitation that tooling cannot determine the
 difference between one of the fixed element enumerations, or a type with a
 value.
 Thus, when the values are fixed they will now include a `fixed` type